 Tutorial: How to sculpt Hard-Surface Robotics in Zbrush

-Many people find it odd to sculpt hard surface in Zbrush, this is natural, as Zbrush is naturally levitating towards being heavy in organic content, its whole nature within the interface feels like playing in the mud or sand, so doing something hard surface in it may sound strange, but it's totally doable.
+Many people find it odd to sculpt hard-surface robotics in Zbrush, this is natural, as Zbrush is naturally levitating towards being heavy in organic content, its whole nature within the interface feels like playing in the mud or sand, so doing something hard surface in it may sound strange, but it's totally doable.

 - Image done for this project, back when I first started learning this process.